hyphal-domenico/ewallace.github.io/manual/_posts/2021-09-07-meetings-overview.md

 Lab meetings can take various formats:

-* Research update, led by a single lab member - this is most common
+* Research update - led by a single lab member, is most common
 * One-slide meeting -  everyone presents one slide on their recent work
-* Journal club - one or more lab members present a relevant paper
 * Guest presentation from someone outside the lab
+* Journal clubs are now separate - one or more lab members lead discussion of a relevant paper
 * Other - for example, a "welcome back" meeting, a "write some of the lab manual" meeting, a "state of the lab" annual-ish meeting

 Whatever the format, the goal of lab meeting is for everyone in the room, including the presenter, to learn things that are useful to their work.

-## Timing - *updated April 2021*
+## Timing - *updated September 2021*

-Lab meetings are **15:30-17:00 Mondays** over zoom.
+Lab meetings are **10:30-12:00 Mondays** over zoom.

-* 15:00 meeting opens, drift in with coffee/tea, chat and discuss lab business
+* 10:00 meeting opens, drift in with coffee/tea, chat and discuss lab business
-* 15:30 prompt, presentation starts
+* 10:30 prompt, presentation starts
-* 16:45 latest, show the last slide
+* 11:45 latest, show the last slide
 * Discuss any other lab business
-* 17:00, everyone should leave
+* 12:00, everyone should leave (reminder that ICMB Monday seminars are usually at this time)

 We previously tried to keep lab meetings to 1 hour, but they ended up closer to 1 and a half.
-The new timetable seems to be working well.
+The new timetable seems to work well as long as we are disciplined about starting on time.

+PI is trying to book a meeting room (Sep 2021).

 ## Giving a Research update lab meeting